UnicornBlood123/Innowise-Lab-Internship-Level-2-Mini-paint/docs/file-structure.md

 ### Service folder

-Each service folder contains `index.ts` file that exports all the functionality defined in the service.
+Each service folder contains `ndex.ts` file that exports all the functionality defined in the service.

 Folder structure:
 ```bash